Pine nut: Elevation and pinecone production

-The elevation of the pinyon pine is an important determinant of the quantity of pine cone production and, therefore, will largely determine the number of pine nuts the tree will yield.
+Some growers claim that the elevation of the pinyon pine is an important determinant of the quantity of pine cone production and, therefore, will largely determine the number of pine nuts the tree will yield.
+The US Department of Agriculture notes that variation in cone production between trees growing on identical sites is often observed.

 American pinyon pine cone production is most commonly found at an elevation between 6000 and 8500 ft, and ideally at 7000 ft.
 This is due to higher temperatures at elevations lower than 6000 ft during the spring, which dry up humidity and moisture content (particularly snow packs) that provide for the tree throughout the spring and summer, causing little nourishment for pine cone maturity.

 Although several other environmental factors determine the conditions of the ecosystem (such as clouds and rain), the trees tend to abort cones without sufficient water.
 High humidity encourages cone development.
 There are certain topographical areas found in lower elevations, such as shaded canyons, where the humidity remains constant throughout the spring and summer, allowing pine cones to fully mature and produce seed.

 At elevations above 8500 ft, the temperature substantially drops, drastically affecting the state of the dormant cone.
 During the winter, frequent dramatic changes in temperature, drying, and gusty winds make the cones susceptible to freeze-drying that permanently damages them; in this case, growth is stunted, and the seeds deteriorate.